-Problem Statement 1 (Prioritized): A significant number of students are failing core classes and that number continues to rise.
+Problem Statement 1 (Prioritized): Students in intervention classes aren't seeing significant improvement in their grades or assessment scores.
 Root Cause: Although an advisory class is provided to all students, the class is not being effectively utilized, along with RTI classes.
 Additionally, a system is not in place to monitor and intervene for students who are unsuccessful in each grading period.

-Problem Statement 2 (Prioritized): Update and servicing of existing technology and software updates/compatibility is not allowing for new technology to impact classroom setting.
-Root Cause: Collaboration with IT support is not ideal, lag time is extending, and when services tickets are closed out, the issues has not been resolved.
+Problem Statement 2 (Prioritized): Technology and software is essential for student learning/compatibility is not allowing for new technology to impact classroom learning for all students Root Cause: Collaboration with IT support is not ideal, lag time is extending, and when services tickets are closed out, the issues has not been resolved.
 Additional PD need to occur in new programs/software/hardware for schoolwide impact.